friendly-bits/shell-scheduler/README.md

 ## Dependencies

 - **Linux** - required for its reliance on `/proc` to read PIDs and system uptime.
 Should be not too complicated to port to any other Unix-like system.
-- **Bash or BusyBox ash**.
+- **Bash or BusyBox ash or [shed](https://github.com/km-clay/shed)**.
 Other shells are not supported.
 Could be conceivably ported to POSIX-compliant code.
 - The utilities `mkfifo`, `mkdir`, and `rm`.
 No other binary utilities are used by the library.

 ## Variants